-This is a summer program.
-Dates for the program can be found on the Field School Program website.
+This is a semester program.
+The spring semester typically runs from March-July.
 Exact arrival and departure dates will be confirmed upon acceptance by PUCP.
 It is recommended you wait until after you receive the official letter from PUCP to book your flights.
-Letters will be sent in April or early May.